Comment on page

 The WAL also makes it accessible to downstream applications to subscribe to a replication slot and consume database CDC changes reliably.

 WAL growth is a problem and can result in replication slot overflow.
-Replication slot overflow happens when the WAL accumulates and grows, consumes all your database’s memory, and causes your database to go down.
+Replication slot overflow happens when the WAL accumulates and grows, consumes all your database’s storage and causes your database to go down.

-every 5 minutes.
-AWS RDS has a default setting of 64MB for each WAL segment size, so each heartbeat takes up 64MB of memory.
-The purpose for AWS writing heartbeats is for various reasons, including to monitor the health of their databases.
 An important note is that the heartbeats are written to a table within an internal database that is not observed by most CDC applications.
 For an active database, heartbeats don’t cause an issue because the WAL is almost constantly being drained as new CDC logs are processed.
 However, if you have a test database that has low traffic or an idle database, you will see your WAL accumulate by 64MB every 5 minutes, or 18.4GB per day!
 If left unchecked, this can cause replication slot overflow.

 You only need to enable this feature if your database is low traffic or idle for long periods of time, which are primarily test databases.
 This feature is not necessary for active databases because the WAL growth will reset as soon as there are data changes from the table(s) you are observing.